colussim/go-mysql-ai/README.md

 With a simple command-line interface and built-in model support, Ollama makes it easy for developers to experiment with LLMs locally while maintaining control over their data and resources.

 Ollama lets you interact directly with an LLM via a command line (CLI) or REST API.
 I am interested in using only the REST API for this demonstration.

+Ollama does not have a native feature to directly take an embedding vector as input and use it in its response generation.
+Ollama is designed to accept plain text input, not numerical vectors.
+However, there are models like  [**mxbai-embed-large**](https://ollama.com/library/mxbai-embed-large) that allow sending embeddings to Ollama.That will be the next step: integrating this model.

 ![ollama.png](imgs/ollama.png)